Consumption Dependent Random Utility: Characterization and Axiomatics

-We now highlight the importance of our usage of random joint choice rules over a system of conditional choice probabilities. \citet{frick2019dynamic} essentially consider a system of conditional choice probabilities.\footnote{Formally, \citet{frick2019dynamic} considers a data generating process where agents today choose their consumption today and their menu tomorrow.
+We now highlight the importance of our usage of random joint choice rules as our primitive.
+We begin by comparing our approach to that of \citet{frick2019dynamic}.
+We then show that, when conditional choice probabilities are our primitive and menus vary exogenously, it is difficult to distinguish between myopic and dynamically sophisticated agents.

+\citet{frick2019dynamic} essentially consider a system of conditional choice probabilities.\footnote{Formally, \citet{frick2019dynamic} considers a data generating process where agents today choose their consumption today and their menu tomorrow.
 However, the characterizations from the paper remain largely unchanged when removing the menu choice component of the data generating process.
 See Chapter 7 of \citet{strzalecki2024stochastic} for a discussion of the model without menu choice.} \citet{frick2019dynamic} characterizes state dependent and consumption independent dynamic random expected utility as their main representation.
 In Appendix K of \citet{frick2017dynamic}, an earlier working paper version of \citet{frick2019dynamic}, the authors characterize a state and consumption dependent dynamic random expected utility model.
 Here the objects of choice are lotteries.
 Marginality, or an analogue thereof, does not appear in the axiomatization of either of these models.
 This is, at least in part, due to the usage of conditional choice probabilities in \citet{frick2019dynamic}, which already impose marginality on the underlying rjcr.
 However, as we have pointed out earlier, marginality, and thus having a well-defined system of conditional choice probabilities, is a behavioral consequence of the myopic nature of our agents.

+To better highlight this point, we consider a version of our model with dynamic sophistication.
+Let $\mathcal{L}(X^2)$, with typical element $\rhd$, denote the set of preferences over alternative pairs.
+Let $\mu$ correspond to a typical distribution over elements of $\mathcal{L}(X^2)$.

+\begin{definition} A random joint choice rule $p$ is \textbf{consistent} with the dynamic random utility model (DRUM) if there exists a probability distribution $\mu$ over preferences $\rhd$ such that the following holds for all $A \times B \subseteq X^2$ and $(x,y) \in A \times B$.